‘The Walking Dead’ 7×11 Spoilers: Photos, Promo, Sneak Peek, And Synopsis

 It’s hard to say what the “morally challenging decision” is or who it is about.
 TWD fans are concerned about Rosita Espinosa (Christian Serratos).
 She and Sasha (Sonequa Martin-Green) both lost the man they loved.
 Negan killed Abraham Ford (Michael Cudlitz), but both are handling it in different ways.
 Sasha is focusing on helping Maggie Greene (Lauren Cohan) and is at Hilltop Colony.

 As for Rosita, she is with Rick, Michonne (Danai Gurira), and the others.
 She is angry, full of fury, and is lashing out at others.
 When Father Gabriel (Seth Gilliam) disappeared, she instantly assumed he stole their supplies and ran off.
-In reality, he was forced to leave and Rick had a gut feeling something happened.
+In reality, he was forced to leave, and Rick had a gut feeling something happened.
 It is because of Gabriel that Jadis offered Rick a chance to prove himself.
 He threatened to kill one of the Scavengers, although Jadis didn’t seem like she took him seriously.
 Even though Rick could have lost his life battling Winslow, the opportunity allowed him to prove his worth to Jadis and they struck a deal.

 ‘The Walking Dead’ 7×11 Spoilers: Photos, Promo, Sneak Peek, And Synopsis